alanmitchell/fnsb-benchmark/README.md

 # fnsb-benchmark
-Creates Utility Energy Benchmarking Reports for the Fairbanks North Star Borough
+Creates Utility Energy Benchmarking Reports for the Fairbanks North Star Borough and Buildings found in the Alaska Housing Finance Corporation ARIS database.

 ## Prerequisites
 If you are running the Anaconda distribution of Python, you should have all of the